heshan8/CP3402-2023-Supp-Project/README.md

 * Find the newly "wordpress-local" folder and open the "docker-compose.yml" file
 * Copy the "Docker Compose File" code from below in to the file and save it
 * Run `docker-compose up -d` on git bash and wait for the set-up to complete
-* Once the setup has been completed got to http://localhost:8000/ on your browser to start WordPress

 #### Docker Compose File
 ```version: "3"